Spawn (1997 film): Production

 Spawn was originally green-lit with a budget of $20 million.
 The scale of the visual effects led New Line to continually increase the project's budget, which grew to $40–45 million — a third of which was spent on the effects.
 The shooting schedule was only 63 days.
 To cut production time by a week, Goldman lent $1 million to engage John Grower's Santa Barbara Studios to develop the digitally produced Hell sequences.
 The visual effects shot count increased from 77 to over 400, created by 22 companies in the United States, Canada and Japan, requiring 70 people and nearly 11 months to complete.
-Industrial Light and Magic (ILM) did most of the work, creating 85 shots at a cost of $8.5 million.
+Industrial Light & Magic (ILM) did most of the work, creating 85 shots at a cost of $8.5 million.
 More than half of the final effects shots were delivered two weeks before the film's debut.

 The most difficult sequences to render in the film included the Violator, Spawn's digital cape, and some of Spawn's transformations.
 Visual effects supervisor 'Spaz' Williams, with his previous experience of creating the T. Rex in Jurassic Park, was responsible for realizing the reptilian Violator.
 Working with KNB EFX Group over several months they created a small 24-inch reference model, as well as a full size 11-foot model for use in some of the practical shots.
 The small model was cut up and laser scanned, the data was then used by a team at ILM to create a digital armature of the creature, and to paint and give texture to the digital model.
 Only then could the character be animated, after which the work had to be converted to regular film stock.
 Further work was needed to integrate the footage with the rest of the scene, such as matching the lighting and grain of the other footage.
 The final shot of The Violator was delivered on July 21, 1997.
 A team at ILM supervised by Christopher Hery and Habib Zargarpour modelled, animated and rendered realistic looking robes, glass elements and a computer generated Spawn.
 Originally intended as one long shot, the scene was later recut and extended.

 Differences from the comic

 Terry Fitzgerald, Al Simmons' best friend before his death, is black in the comics.
 In the film, he is white, portrayed by D. B. Sweeney.
 Todd McFarlane explained that this change was made by the studio to avoid having too many black leads, as they believed this would give the false impression that film's target audience was the African American demographic.

 In the comics, Al Simmons' murderer is Chapel, a character created by Rob Liefeld for the comic Youngblood.
 Jessica Priest, a character created for the film, took Chapel's place in the movie.
-The comic book's storyline was later retconned so that Jessica Priest was Al Simmons' killer, and Chapel's involvement was forgotten.
+The comic book's storyline was later retconned so that original character, Jessica Priest, would take his place while Al's killer was Jason Wynn.
+Chapel's involvement was forgotten.